 However, pH does NOT indicate that the Kombucha has finished the fermentation process.
 It confirms that the brew is protected from microorganisms.
 The pH should drop to the correct range of 3.5 and lower within the first few days of brewing.
 We use our most sensitive tool – our tongues – to decide when the appropriate amount of sugar has been converted.

 So while liquids with high concentrations of acetic acid have a low pH, they are correlated but not directly related.
 For example, apple cider vinegar (5% acetic acid) from my pantry tests as 2.9 pH while my flavored homebrew Kombucha (~1% acetic acid) comes in at 2.7 pH.
-Yet the ACV is undrinkably sour and disgusting while my Pink Lemonade Kombucha (or even unflavored booch which checks in at 2.5 pH) is dry, tart and delicious.
-Admittedly, we like our Kombucha sour.
+Yet the ACV is undrinkably sour and disgusting while the Pink Lemonade Kombucha is dry, tart and delicious.
 By tasting and testing, one can train the palate to discern the subtle differences in flavor and match them to the pH value, especially when tracked along with brewing time.

 According to the FDA’s guidelines for compliance, foods with a pH of 4.6 and lower have been deemed safe for sale without needing further preservatives: “When the pH of a food is 4.6 or below, spores of C. botulinum will not germinate and grow.”
 This means that not only is your KT safe from invasion by harmful microbes, but so are you!